MicrosoftDocs/winrt-api/windows.ui.viewmanagement.core/coreinputviewocclusionkind.md

 Specifies the types of input panes supported by the [CoreInputViewOcclusion](coreoccludinginputview.md) object.

 > [!NOTE]
-> Not supported on Xbox or HoloLens.
+> Not supported on HoloLens.

 ## -enum-fields
 ### -field Docked:0